top of page

 • Technology dependence: Ecommerce heavily relies on information and communication technologies, which makes it vulnerable to disruptions.
 Be aware of the potential risks and take necessary measures to ensure a smooth online shopping experience.

 • Regulatory issues: Currently, there is a lack of adequate laws and regulations governing eCommerce activities, both nationally and globally.
-It is crucial for policymakers to address this gap and establish comprehensive frameworks to protect consumers and foster trust in online transactions.
+It is crucial for policymakers to address this gap and establish comprehensive frameworks to protect consumers and foster trust in online transactions, also to facilitate the growth of international ecommerce.

 • Shipping delays: Customers may have to wait longer for their products to arrive, or there could be issues with delivery, such as damaged items or lost packages.
 This can result in customer dissatisfaction and a negative impact on the reputation of the business.